SwabianCoder/ngx-toolset/projects/lazy-dialogs/README.md

 ## Features

-- Creates (opens) a dialog via lazy loading (works with NgModule extending ModuleWithLazyDialog<T> as well as standalone components)
+- Creates (opens) a dialog via lazy loading so that the dialog component and module aren't part of the Angular app's main bundle.
+That reduces your Angular app's bundle size.
+Works with NgModules extending ModuleWithLazyDialog&#60;T&#62; as well as standalone components.

 ## Installation